Palliative care

 Sometimes, families and carers want to know the prognosis even when you don’t.
 You can ask the palliative care team to talk to your family or carer when you’re not there.

-Dealing with death is difficult and confronting for most people and their families.
-Talking about any emotions you are experiencing may help you come to terms with your situation.
+Talking about facing the end of life is difficult and confronting for most people and their families.
+Sharing any emotions you are experiencing may help you come to terms with your situation.

 Get support